Seether: Poison the Parish (2016–2018)

-Si Vis Pacem, Para Bellum and The Surface Seems So Far (2019–present)
+Si Vis Pacem, Para Bellum, The Surface Seems So Far, and Beneath the Surface (2019–present)

 In June 2019, John Humphrey revealed that recording had commenced for their upcoming eighth studio album.
 On 24 June 2020, the band announced their eighth studio album, Si Vis Pacem, Para Bellum, set for release on 28 August 2020 through Fantasy Records.
 They also released the first single of the album, "Dangerous".
 Translating to "If You Want Peace, Prepare for War", the album features 13 new tracks, and was produced by Morgan himself in Nashville, Tennessee from December 2019 to January 2020.
 On 17 July, the band released the second single, "Bruised and Bloodied".
 On 14 August, two weeks before the album release, the band released their third single "Beg".

 In July 2021, the band released an EP titled Wasteland – The Purgatory.
 On 1 July 2022, the band released the deluxe edition of Si Vis Pacem, Para Bellum.

 The band announced the new single "Judas Mind" which was released on 10 July 2024.
+"Illusion" was released as the album's second single on August 23, 2024.
 The band's ninth studio album, titled The Surface Seems So Far, was released on 20 September 2024.
+The songs "Walls Come Down" and "Lost All Control" were released as singles in November 2024 and September 2025.

+The band released a new single titled "Into the Ground" on 20 March 2026.
+On the same date, they announced the digital-only EP Beneath the Surface, released on 17 April 2026.
+The EP acts as a continuation of The Surface Seems So Far.

 Musical style and influences

 Seether has been described as post-grunge, hard rock, alternative metal and alternative rock, while their early work has been characterized as nu metal.
 The band is heavily influenced by American grunge, such as Nirvana and Alice in Chains.
 AllMusic's Stephen Thomas Erlewine wrote "Seether's lead singer/songwriter, Shaun Morgan, is an unabashed, unapologetic worshiper of Kurt Cobain, using Nirvana's sound as a template for Seether."
+Further, in the band's AllMusic biography staff writer Bradley Torreano states that the band makes strong use of melody, as well as what he described as "Wall-of-Guitar attack."
 Seether have also been influenced by Deftones and Nine Inch Nails.
 Si Vis Pacem, Para Bellum, in particular, takes heavy influence from the bands A Perfect Circle and Deftones.